 Hilary Lee, Deputy Director of Chihuly Garden and Glass, shares the seven best places to see art in Seattle.

 Hilary Lee is the Deputy Director of Chihuly Garden and Glass, a long-term exhibition of artist Dale Chihuly’s work at the Seattle Center in Washington’s biggest city.
-Lee moved there to attend the University of Washington, and has now lived there for almost 20 years, thanks to “the cool people, good weather, and great food,” she says.
+Lee moved to Seattle to attend the University of Washington, and has now lived here for almost 20 years, thanks to “the cool people, good weather, and great food,” she says.
 “It’s an amazing place to be experimental and try new things.”